 Dr. Kohane received his International Baccalaureate from the International School of Geneva.
 He received a Bachelor of Science in Biology with a concentration in computer science with honors from Brown University, undertook pre-clinical studies at Boston University School of Medicine and undertook his doctoral work at Boston University in the Clinical Decision Making Group of Massachusetts Institute of Technology lab for Computer Science.
 He received his medical degree and doctorate from Boston University.
 Dr. Kohane performed his postdoctoral training at Children’s Hospital in Boston, MA.
 He holds or has held academic appointments at Harvard Medical School, Children’s Hospital Boston, the Dana-Farber Cancer Institute in Boston, and the Brigham and Women’s Hospital in Boston.

-Dr. Kohane serves or has served as a principal investigator, co-investigator, or other senior role in more than 50 funded research initiatives under the National Institute of Health (NIH), Center for Disease Control and Prevention (CDC), the Department of Health and Human Services (HHS), National Laboratory of Medicine (NLM), and other institutions.
+Dr. Kohane serves or has served as a principal investigator, co-investigator, or other senior role in more than 50 funded research initiatives under the National Institute of Health (NIH), Center for Disease Control and Prevention (CDC), the Department of Health and Human Services (HHS), the National Library of Medicine (NLM), and other institutions.
 He has been the principal author or co-author of more than 330 peer-reviewed publications.